wp-plugins/fusion-retailers/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Added css fix for map when images have a max-width set.

 = 1.0 =
 * First public release

 == Upgrade Notice ==

+= 1.0.1 =
+Fixed css display issues when images had a max-width set.

 = 1.0 =
 First release to public